 The Capilano Suspension Bridge continues to draw huge crowds of visitors every year and is ranked as one of Vancouver’s most popular destinations.
 Additions have been made to the park to increase the visitor experience.
 On the west side of the bridge is the Treetop Adventures Canopy Walk, which consists of eight wooden bridges suspended between a number of huge Douglas Fir trees over 100 feet in the air.
 Bridges are secured to the trees not through nails or bolts that would damage the trees, but through specially engineered steel collars.
 Once removed, these collars will have done no damage to the host trees at all.

 In 2011, the vertigo-inducing Cliffwalk opened on the east side of the canyon.
 Pinned straight into the rock cliffs, the Cliffwalk is a series of secure and narrow walkways jutting out from the cliffs, through the trees, and over the river.
-Providing excellent views of the Suspension Bridge itself, as well as the river below and surrounding forest, the Cliffwalk is a unique way to appreciate, and feel the thrill, of the West Coast.
+Providing excellent views of the Suspension Bridge itself and the river below, as well as the trees growing out of the cliffs, and the surrounding forest, the Cliffwalk is a unique way to appreciate, and feel the thrill, of the West Coast.

 Not bad for something that started as a simple bridge built to entertain friends.